gitongatonny/MeruNumberTranslator/README.md

-# Meru Number System Morphological Analyzer
+# Meru Number Translator & Morphological Analyzer

-This project implements a morphological analyzer for the Meru number system in the native Kenyan language, Meru.
-The analyzer takes a numerical input and generates the corresponding MeruNumber.
+This project converts numbers to its equivalent Meru name and vice versa.
+The analyzer takes a numerical input and generates its corresponding Meru name.
+In addition, it outputs the Meru words' morphological grammar.

+**Meru** is a native language spoken in Kenya.
+The Meru people are natively located in the central region of Kenya around Mt.Kenya.

 ## Features

-- Analyzes numbers from 1 to 999 and converts them to the MeruNumber representation.
+- Analyzes numbers from 1 to 999 and converts them to the Meru language equivalent.

 ## Dataset